-- 5 A. Introduction
+A. Introduction

-- Include statements about the main ideas or points of view the paper will explore.
-Briefly describe why the topic and the concept are relevant to the nursing practice situation.
+Include statements about the main ideas or points of view the paper will explore.
+Briefly describe why the nursing or health topic and the concept are relevant to the nursing practice situation.

-- 15 B. Exploration of the Topic
+B. Exploration of the Nursing or Health Topic

 Present the topic in depth.
-Discuss different points of view and perspectives.

-Marks
+Discuss different points of view, perspectives and issues arising from your literature review.
+Include and describe research that you have used to support your position statements (e.g., compare similarities and differences.
+What assumptions are made by the authors, etc.?).

-- 15 C. Exploration of the Concept/Context Present the concept/context in depth.
-Discuss different perspectives and points of view. - D. Application of Research on the Topic and Concept to the Nursing Practice Situation Describe the actual nursing practice situation.
-Provide enough information for the reader to understand the situation. - Discuss how your research on the topic, and the concept are relevant to the nursing practice situation.
-Give evidence from the research that relates, supports, or refutes issues within this nursing practice situation. - Discuss how this concept/context give direction to your nursing practice.
+15 C. Exploration of the Concept/Context

+Present and analyze the concept/context in depth, e.g., define the concept/context.
+What are the characteristics or attributes involved?
+Discuss and compare different perspectives or points of view.

+10 D. Application of Research on the Nursing or Health Topic and Concept to the Nursing Practice Situation

+Describe the actual nursing practice situation.
+Provide enough information for the reader to understand the situation.

+Discuss how your research on the nursing or health topic, and the concept are relevant to the nursing practice situation.
+Give evidence from the research that relates, supports, or refutes issues within this nursing practice situation.

+15 Discuss how knowledge you have learned about the concept/context give direction to or influence your nursing practice.
 Give specific examples.
+Describe how the concept/context shapes or guides nursing practice in general.
+Include specific examples.

+6 E. Conclusion

-Describe how your practice will be influenced by what you have learned.
-Give specific examples. - 6 E Conclusion Summarize key ideas explored and developed. - 5 F. Congruency of Proposal and Paper - 10 G. Organization and Mechanics of the Paper - 1.
-APA style and format e.g., no abstract is required, reference list, use headings in body of paper (no abstract is required). - 2.
-Cohesive organization of ideas.
+Summarize key ideas explored and developed.

+5 F. Congruency of Proposal and Paper

+10 G. Organization and Mechanics of the Paper

+- 1. APA style and format, e.g., no abstract is required, reference list, use headings in body of paper.

+- 2. Cohesive organization of ideas.
 Paragraphs form units of thought, and links between paragraphs provide smooth transitions.

 - 4

 - 1. Sentence structure

 - 2. Grammar

 - 3. Spelling

 - 4. Punctuation